September 2010

 Social Capitalism And The ROI For Social Media

 This video introduces a new way of looking at social media valuation.
+It should be obvious by now that people create value in social media – otherwise they would not do it.
 The monetization paradox is stuck on “how can this value expressed as a financial instrument”?

 Sell-ebrity Sects

-Social media is introducing a host of new Sellebrities peddling some object designed to fortify their credibility, usually a book tour, keynote address, or a-list client.
-Then, pitchman preoccupies the consumer into standing still long enough to create an arbitrage position for those who can exploit TIME.
+Social media is introducing a host of new Sellebrities peddling some object designed to fortify their credibility, usually a book tour, keynote address, “Reputation”, social currency, or an A-list client.
+The ‘pitchman’ preoccupies the consumer into standing still long enough to create an arbitrage position for those who can exploit the TIME that you are not acting – either for branding or automating.
+When the arbitrage position collapses, a new sect is formed and the game continues.

 The Mastery of Time